Skip to the content.

 Proxy Password String The password used to authenticate with the proxy server.
 No proxyPassword

-The following example can be used as as template to include the ServiceNow plug-in integration into the JSON file.
-Copy and paste the template into the JSON file and make the appropriate changes.
+The following sample code can be used as a template to define the integration within the JSON file for a value stream.
+Copy and paste the template into the JSON file Integration section and make the appropriate changes.

 integrations": [